-Color me shocked: A recently published study, conducted with data gathered between 1999 and 2004, found that only about 6.3 percent of U.S. women over 20 reported lifting weights regularly.
+Color me shocked: A recently published study found that only about 6.3 percent of U.S. women over 20 reported lifting weights regularly.

 I don’t have any illusions about the prevalence of couch-potatoism.
 But because I’m talking about fitness all the time and hanging out in gyms, I guess I would have expected the numbers to be higher.
 At least 10 percent?

 Things look slightly better for adult men: about 11.2 percent of them said they lift at least twice a week.

 I bring this up today because the study looked at one very specific benefit of resistance training: reducing our likelihood of developing metabolic syndrome.